mikauser001/palmy-python/base.md

 ```

 #### If we set path = stocks we still can access get() the same way, but get_format method redirects to format_stock_response.
-#### So as you can see the format method can be a nice way to control the workflow when changing the endpoints of your class
+#### So as you can see the get_format method can be a nice way to control the formats based on the path you've specified